baus/attila/README.md

 # Attila

 A content focused responsive theme for [Ghost](http://github.com/tryghost/ghost/).
+This fork has been modified for use on [baus.net](https://baus.net).

 ## Demo